GeeTianLok/egl301-assignment1/README.md

 5. [getTimetable](#5-gettimetable)
 6. [printTimetable](#6-printtimetable)

+For the Set functions you may unilize them on the same ID to overwrite the previous entry.

 ---

 **The Following Dummy Data Is Used For The Functions Below And They Are Used Sequentually:**